-- Seek advice from your manager or the MDU if you are unsure how to proceed.
+- Seek advice from your manager or the MDU if you're unsure how to proceed.

 Reporting concerns about a colleague

 There are also rare examples of healthcare professionals becoming radicalised.
-If you have concerns about a colleague:
+If you have concerns about a colleague, follow our advice below.

 - As with patients, reflect on the aspects of the colleague's behaviour that give you cause for concern, with reference to the government's Prevent guidance.

 - So long as your concern is honestly held, you do not need proof.
-Don't be tempted to turn detective to find evidence to back your suspicions, as this is likely to backfire and could lead to unnecessary delay.
+Don't be tempted to turn detective to find evidence to back your suspicions, as this could backfire and lead to unnecessary delay.